mrz1836/codepipeline-to-github/README.md

-all                            Run lint, test and vet bench                          Run all benchmarks in the Go application build                          Build the lambda function as a compiled application clean                          Remove previous builds and any test cache data clean-mods                     Remove all the Go mod cache coverage                       Shows the test coverage create-secret                  Creates an secret into AWS SecretsManager
+all                            Run lint, test and vet bench                          Run all benchmarks in the Go application build                          Build the lambda function as a compiled application clean                          Remove previous builds, test cache, and packaged releases clean-mods                     Remove all the Go mod cache coverage                       Shows the test coverage create-secret                  Creates an secret into AWS SecretsManager